The Saboteur™

 - 67 % negative mentions

 Players find the grinding aspect of the game to be tedious and repetitive, with clunky controls and cumbersome navigation contributing to the frustration.
-While some enjoy the freedom of hijacking cars and exploring the environment, the overall experience can feel like a chore, especially for completionists.
+While some enjoy the freedom of hijacking cars and exploring the environment, the overall experience can feel like a grind, especially for completionists.

 “A bit grindy and repetitive and a completionist's nightmare.”